-Is It a Therapist's Responsibility to Make Someone a 'Better' Person?
+Is Your Therapist Responsible for Making You a ‘Better’ Person?

 All The Arguments You Need: to Convince People That Therapy Is Not a Scam

 Mukerji and Midha, too, stress on having individuals retain their agency in therapy.
-A therapist can also leverage a client’s goal “this is what you want, and this is one of the reasons you’re struggling to attain that goal.”
+A therapist can also leverage a client’s goal “this is what you want, and this is one of the reasons you’re struggling to attain that goal,” Midha points out.

 For instance, if an individual approaches a therapist saying they’re struggling with excess workload, the therapist tries to find out why.
 Suppose they discover the reason their client is overburdening themselves is that they’re never able to say ‘no’ to work due to people-pleasing tendencies.
 The therapist can point out that unless they’re willing to be okay with not making everyone around them happy all the time, they will continue to be stretched thin at work and deal with the stress that accompanies it.
 That’s where the client’s self-awareness comes into the picture.